| | Reisewarnungen

 areas near Malaysia and the Philippines, there has been a risk

 of kidnappings by the Abu Sayyaf terrorist group.
+Americans who

 travel to or reside in Indonesia despite this Travel Warning